 Examining datasets from the time period (and borrowing a page from Darwin), Simon Chang of China’s Central University of Finance and Economics and Xiaobo Zhang of IFPRI discovered the economic consequences of this imbalanced sex ratio.
-They found that men in 1960s Taiwan engaged in economic behavior to make themselves more attractive to potential mates.
+They found that men in 1960s Taiwan, China engaged in economic behavior to make themselves more attractive to potential mates.
 In short, they tried to get wealthy—fast.

 More specifically, to attract the too-small pool of women, these unattached men became enthusiastic entrepreneurs—the fastest way to accumulate wealth.
 If they didn’t start new businesses, they worked longer hours to earn more and move up the career ladder.

-According to Chang and Zhang, this uptick in entrepreneurship and hard work, sparked by competition for mates, ultimately contributed to Taiwan’s 20th-century economic miracle.
+According to Chang and Zhang, this uptick in entrepreneurship and hard work, sparked by competition for mates, ultimately contributed to Taiwan’s (China) 20th-century economic miracle.

 Zhang points out, however, that the goal of the study isn’t to promote government policies to alter a country’s sex ratios.